The Black Hole S-Matrix from Quantum Mechanics: Discussion

-In this article, we have constructed a quantum mechanics model that reproduces 't Hooft's black hole S-Matrix for every partial wave using which, we provided non-trivial evidence that it corresponds to a black hole S-Matrix; one that can be formed in a time-dependent collapsing process owing to the appropriate density of states.
+In this article, we have constructed a quantum mechanics model that reproduces 't Hooft's black hole S-Matrix for every partial wave, using which, we provided non-trivial evidence that it corresponds to a black hole S-Matrix; owing to the appropriate exponential density of states.
 Several questions, though, remain unanswered.
-The only degrees of freedom in question were momenta and positions of ingoing modes.
+The only degrees of freedom in question were the momenta and positions of ingoing modes.
 One may add various standard model charges, spin, etc. to see how information may be retrieved by the asymptotic observer. \\

 Dynamically speaking, gravitational evolution is expected to be very complicated in real-world scenarios.
-We have merely approximated it to one where different spherical harmonics do not interact.
-While incorporating these interactions may be very difficult to conceive in gravity, they are rather straightforward to implement in the quantum mechanical model; one merely introduces interaction terms coupling different oscillators.
+We have merely approximated it to one in which different spherical harmonics do not interact.
+While incorporating these interactions may be very difficult to describe in gravity, they are rather straightforward to implement in the quantum mechanical model; one merely introduces interaction terms coupling different oscillators.
 Exactly what the nature of these interactions is, is still left open. \\

 The complete dynamics of the black hole includes a change in mass of the black hole during the scattering process.
-In this article, we chose to work in an approximation where this is ignored.
+In this article, we chose to work in an adiabatic approximation, where this is ignored.
 The corresponding approximation in the inverted oscillators is that the potential is not affected by the scattering waves.
-In reality, of course, the quadratic potential changes due to the waves that scatter off it.
+This would then mean that in a more realistic setting, the quadratic potential changes due to the waves that scatter off it.
 The change in the form of the inverted potential due to a scattering mode can be calculated \cite{Asplund:2010xh}.
-We hope to work on this in the future and we think that this gives us a natural way to incorporate the changes to the mass of the black hole.
+We hope to work on this in the future and we think that this gives us a natural way to incorporate the changes in the mass of the black hole.
 Another possible avenue for future work is to realise a truly microscopic description of the S-matrix, either in the form of a matrix model or a non-local spin model having a finite-dimensional Hilbert space from the outset, where the inverse harmonic potential or emergent $SL(2,\mathbb{R})$ symmetries are expected to arise after an averaging over the interactions between the microscopic degrees of freedom.
 Some models with these properties can be found in \cite{Kitaev,Anninos:2014ffa,Anninos:2015eji,Maldacena:2016hyu}.